 By offering a bulk pack, the student can keep one in her memory box, and give a couple to her closest friends.
 Her mom, on the other hand, can proudly show-off her gorgeous daughter (or son) to co-workers, the ladies at the gym, her no longer needed pediatrician, and even the owner of the pizza place where they’ve celebrated every milestone in their students life.
 Not to mention the addition of it into the family newsletter.
 The end result is a picture perfect view of what the student was like and what they hoped for the future.
 It’s a time capsule of the student's High School career.

-When it comes to marketing your senior photography business, it's important to think about who your target audience is.
+When it comes to marketing a senior photography business, it's important to think about who your target audience is.
 You want to create a social media campaign that targets seniors and their families specifically.
 This means using visually appealing images that showcase what you have to offer.
 It's also important to include information on pricing, packages, and the services you provide.
 You might want to offer incentives for sessions booked in advance!

 Advertise directly at high schools and surrounding communities.
 Have a strong online presence with an updated website and social media pages - make sure your content is relevant and interesting to young people.
 Use photography samples that are likely to catch the attention of your ideal high school client.
 And finally, make it easy for potential clients get in touch with you by providing clear pricing information and multiple means of communication (phone number, email address, etc.).